afcarl/fss17/README.md

 Apply SE principles to a data science problem.

-- Implement add any of the operators listed on slide 9 of [this tutorial](http://tiny.cc/timm) to any data science problem
+- Implement add any of the operators listed on slide 9 of [this tutorial](http://tiny.cc/timm) (and listed below) to any data science problem
 - Ideally one from SE but i can be flexible on that. e.g. if you are doing X in your thesis, then we can apply all this to X.